Updated: August 30, 2018

 There are a number of options as to how businesses can take advantage of Google Sites.
 We also have included links below to the many incremental improvements that have been made to Sites.

 The Main Company Website

-A small business with a outdated website or with no website could use Google Sites for its main website.
+A small business with a outdated website or with no website could use Sites for its main website.
 Alternative website platforms such as WordPress, Squarespace, Wix or Weebly have an additional associated hosting or subscription cost.